 Don’t rely on buying diapers & baby food in the park, bring your own with you.
 At Disneyland make sure you stop in the Baby Center as there are high-chairs, rocking chairs, quiet nursing areas and even teeny-tiny toilet stalls for toddlers that are potty training.
 Read my article “What Can Babies Do at Disneyland?” for more information about taking a baby to the Parks and What’s In my Disney parks Diaper Bag?

 I’ve visited Disneyland First Aid for Ibuprofen when I’ve felt pain coming on and I’ve forgotten my medication at home.
 Of course I get a headache just looking at the Mad Tea Party ride so I usually try to bring my own pain reliever!
 First Aid can even give you an ice pack or bandage up a wound.
-I can’t tell you how handy it is to have a few Tums stored in your bag when indigestion flares up after eating a diet of corn dogs and ice cream sandwiches all day.
+I can’t tell you how handy it is to have a few antacids stored in your bag when indigestion flares up after eating a diet of corn dogs and Mickey ice cream bars all day.

 Also, if anyone in your group suffers from motion sickness, consider getting a prescription for the medicated patch.
 I suffer from motion sickness myself and the patch is perfect for me (it’s a small medicated sticker that goes behind your ear for three days of coverage).
 Use caution in choosing motion sickness tablets as many of them will cause extreme sleepiness!